MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/customer-service-entities.md

 ProductId | Lookup | A unique identifier for the product associated with the case.
 Customer Service Insights uses this attribute to look up the product name from the [Product](#product-entity) entity and generate product information for the [Topic details dashboard](dashboard-topic-details.md) and the Product filter values on each dashboard.
 OwningBusinessUnit | Lookup | A unique identifier for the business unit that owns the case.
 Customer Service Insights uses this attribute to look up the business unit names from the [BusinessUnit](#businessunit-entity) entity and generate the Business Unit filter values on each dashboard.
 OwningTeam | Lookup | A unique identifier for the team that owns the case.
 Customer Service Insights uses this attribute to look up the team name from the [Team](#team-entity) entity and generate the Team filter values on each dashboard.
 TicketNumber | String | The case number for customer reference and searching capabilities in a Dynamics 365 for Customer Service environment.
-Users can review cases grouped into each topic with their case numbers in the Topics page.
+In Customer Service Insights, users can review cases grouped into each topic with their case numbers in the Topics page.

 For more information about the Case entity, see [Case Entity Reference](https://docs.microsoft.com/en-us/common-data-model/schema/core/applicationcommon/foundationcommon/crmcommon/service/case).